maxproknowron/docs/docs/Getting Started/quick-start-guide-cs-admins.en.md

 # Quick Start Guide for Admins of the KNOWRON Control Suite

 This page will guide you through all you need to know to start using the **KNOWRON Control Suite**.
-If you want to know more about KNOWRON, see ["What is KNOWRON?"](what-is-knowron.md) If you need any questions or support, [please contact us directly](mailto:arturo@knowron.com)!
+If you need any questions or support, [please contact us directly](mailto:arturo@knowron.com)!

 <p align="center"><img src="https://i.imgur.com/EAaxESg.png" width="100%"></p>